josemarluedke/ember-focus-trap/tests/dummy/app/templates/docs/acknowledgments.md

 # Acknowledgments

+Thanks to [@davidtheclark](https://github.com/davidtheclark) for creating [focus-trap](https://github.com/davidtheclark/focus-trap).
-This addon was only possible by the work from [@davidtheclark](https://github.com/davidtheclark).
-He created the underlying library that we use in this modifier.
+This addon was only made possible by his work on the underlying library we use.

-I also used his demos for inspiration and his documentation to guide the docs you are reading now.
-In addition, I used his React component to implement this modifier.
+I acknowledgments that most of the examples and wording of this documentation was inspired/copied from his work.
+In addition, I used his React component to guide the implementation of the modifier.

 Thanks to all the Ember folks as well for making modifiers possible.